sjhloco/sjhloco-netbox_env_setup/README.md

 Prefix/VLAN roles are at the top of the IPAM hierarchy grouping VLANs and prefixes together to define an environment.
 VLAN-groups, VLANs, VRFs and prefixes are all in some way related to sites and tenants.
 They are defined under the site with the sites tenant automatically associated unless overridden on a per-VLAN group, VLAN, VRF or prefix basis.

+A VRF or VLAN group can be used in the file multiple times, if this is the case will use the attributes of the first occurrence (description, RT, RD, etc).
+The use case for this is if you used the same VLAN group or VRF in differing Prefix/VLAN roles (as roles are at the top of the hierarchy).

 VRFs and prefixes can either be defined under the role (non-VLAN environments like clouds) or the VLAN group (sites with VLANs where prefixes can be associated to VLANs).

 | Object   | Description          | Mandatory | Optional |